steledama/nixos/README.md

 }
 ```

-With this file we declare that we whant as input the unstable branch (of course you can chose the stable one as well) and we take as a module the configuration.nix file.
-Let us rebuild the system with the following command:
+With this file, we declare that we want to use the unstable branch as input.
+Of course, you can choose the stable branch as well with the following URL: nixpkgs.url = "github:nixos/nixpkgs/release-23.11";.
+Additionally, we specify the configuration.nix file as a module.
+Let's rebuild the system with the following command:

 ```bash
 cd /home/nixos
 sudo nixos-rebuild switch --flake .
 ```

-This command works if the hostname of the current system is the same as defined in the flake.nix file ('nixos' in the example above).
-If the hostname of the actual system has a different name you just need to specify in the command:
+This command works if the hostname of the current system matches the one defined in the flake.nix file ('nixos' in the example above).
+If the hostname of the actual system differs, you just need to specify it in the command:

 ```bash
 cd /home/nixos
 sudo nixos-rebuild switch --flake .#nixos
 ```

-This time we rebuild the system with the flake so the rebuild process produce a flake.lock file in the folder in wich are explicitely tracked all the versions of all the single packages with all the dependencies of your system.
-A similar function is the packages.js file in nodejs environment.
-At this time, after rebuild the system with flake we can shematize the configuration as follow:
+This time, when we rebuild the system with the flake, the rebuild process produces a flake.lock file in the folder.
+This file explicitly tracks all the versions of each individual package along with all the dependencies of your system (a similar function exists in the Node.js environment with the packages.js file).
+Now, after rebuilding the system with the flake, we can schematize the configuration as follows:

 ![Flake enabled configuration](./readme-img/flake.png)

-With flake you packages versions are declared inside the configuration and assure full reprooducibility.
-To update the sytem is a two step process: first we need to update flake with this command:
+With flakes, your package versions are declared inside the configuration, ensuring full reproducibility.
+Updating the system is a two-step process: first, we need to update the flake with this command:

 ```bash
 nix update flake
 ```

-This command does not update the sytem but just the flake.lock file.
-Next, when we rebuild the system that will be done accordingly to flake.lock file.
+This command does not update the system but just the flake.lock file.
+Next, when we rebuild the system, it will be done according to the flake.lock file.

 ## Home-manager: control the entire system

-Enabling flake make the system trully reproducible reducing at minnimum the variables to share configurationes between different machines... but what about the user preferences?
-Can we apply the same declarative and immutability paraddigm we use for the system at the user level too?
-We need to enable home manager.
-Home manager takes the philosophy of nix and nixOs and applies it to all user dotfiles and user level applications rather than effecting the sytemwide configuration.
-As we saw evrytime we build a system it produce a distinct generation making easy to roll back to a previous configuration if something goes wrong.
-Home manger takes nix files as an input (e.g. home.nix) and translate them into generated dotfiles (e.g. .bashrc .vimrc ecc..) which occupay the normal loaction that thay would normally but as symlinks managed through the power of nix.
-Other than the roll back generation anothe advantages is that it make much easier to switch back and forth between different configureations (e.g. gnome, kde, hyperland... ).
-To start using home-manager with flake we need to add to the input section to our flake.nix file together with the nixpkgs:
+Enabling flakes makes the system truly reproducible, minimizing the variables when sharing configurations between different machines.
+However, what about user preferences?
+Can we apply the same declarative and immutable paradigm we use for the system at the user level too?
+We need to enable Home Manager.
+Home Manager takes the philosophy of Nix and NixOS and applies it to all user dotfiles and user-level applications, rather than affecting the system-wide configuration.
+Just like every time we build a system, it produces a distinct generation, making it easy to roll back to a previous configuration if something goes wrong.
+Home Manager takes Nix files as input (e.g., home.nix) and translates them into generated dotfiles (e.g., .bashrc, .vimrc, etc.), which occupy the normal location they would but as symlinks managed through the power of Nix.
+Besides the rollback generation, another advantage is that it makes it much easier to switch back and forth between different configurations (e.g., GNOME, KDE, Hyperland, etc.).
+To start using Home Manager with flakes, we need to add it to the input section of our flake.nix file along with Nixpkgs:

 ```nix
 home-manager = {